draperlaboratory/cbat_tools/wp/README.md

 - `--wp-num-unroll=num`.
 If present, replaces the default number of times to unroll each loop.
 The number of loop unrollings is 5 by default.

-- `--wp-output-vars=var_list`.
-List of output variables for equivalence checking separated by `,` given the same input variables in the case of a comparative analysis.
-Defaults to `RAX,EAX` which are the 64- and 32-bit output registers for x86.
+- `--wp-compare-post-reg-values=reg_list`.
+This flag is used for a comparison analysis.
+If set, WP will compare the values stored in the specified registers at the end of the analyzed function's execution.
+For example, `--wp-compare-post-reg-values=RAX,RDI` compares the values of RAX and RDI at the end of execution.
+If unsure about which registers to compare, x86_64 architectures place their output in RAX, and ARM architectures place their output in R0.

 - `--wp-gdb-filename=my_exec.gdb`.
 Output a gdb script to file `my_exec.gdb`.
 From within gdb, run `source my_exec.gdb` to set a breakpoint at the function given